RWB 330: History

 Since 2000, Mr. Wong Ping-pui, Stanley has integrated red-white-blue into his artwork.
 People called him the father of red-white-blue for promoting the positive spirit of Hong Kong through red-white-blue.

 In 2006, there was a series of red-white-blue products launched by people who had recovered from mental disorder in New Life Psychiatric Rehabilitation Association.

 In October 2011, Urban Renewal Authority invited several non-governmental organizations to submit a proposal for the operation right of the shop in Prince Edward Road.
 RWB 330 by New Life Psychiatric Rehabilitation Association won other nine proposals and gained the operation right.
 RWB 330 became the first social enterprise to cooperate with Urban Renewal Authority.

 In 2012, Stanley worked with New Life Psychiatric Rehabilitation Association.
 They built the first RWB 330 concept shop in Hong Kong.
 In May 2012, they opened the “RWB 330” concept shop at Prince Edward Road.
+Around 2014 or 2015, the lease was set to expire.